mdn/content/files/en-us/learn/performance/javascript/index.md

 {{LearnSidebar}}{{PreviousMenuNext("Learn/Performance/video", "Learn/Performance/HTML", "Learn/Performance")}}

-It is very important to consider how you are using JavaScript on your websites and think about how to mitigate any performance issues that it is causing.
-While images and video account for over 70% of the bytes downloaded for the average website, byte per byte, JavaScript has a greater potential for negative performance impact — it can significantly impact download times, render-blocking, and CPU and battery usage.
-This article introduces tips and tricks for optimizing JavaScript.
+It is very important to consider how you are using JavaScript on your websites and think about how to mitigate any performance issues that it might be causing.
+While images and video account for over 70% of the bytes downloaded for the average website, byte per byte, JavaScript has a greater potential for negative performance impact — it can significantly impact download times, rendering performance, and CPU and battery usage.
+This article introduces tips and tricks for optimizing JavaScript to enhance the performance of your website.

 <table>
   <tbody>